 Move Every Hour

 Move Every Hour shows how well you’ve managed to avoid long periods of inactivity during the past 24 hours.
 The number of continuous one-hour periods is displayed in the activity view.
 An hour of inactivity will only have a small effect on this contributor, but staying still for several hours will start to lower your activity score.

 Research shows that moving for 2-3 minutes regularly can clearly lessen the harmful effects of inactivity.
 If you've enabled notifications, Oura will remind you to break up inactive time and stretch your legs after 50 minutes of inactivity.

 Meet Daily Targets

-Training frequency measures how often you've gotten medium or high activities (medium+) over the past 7 days.
-Optimal Training Frequency is key to maintaining and developing your cardiovascular fitness.
-Oura recommends getting at least 100 MET minutes of medium or high activities (medium+) a day (100-150 kcal depending on your body weight).
+Training frequency measures how often you've gotten medium or high activities over the past 7 days.
+Optimal training frequency is key to maintaining and developing your cardiovascular fitness.
+Oura recommends getting at least 100 MET minutes of medium or high activities a day (100-150 kcal depending on your body weight).
 This is equivalent to e.g. 10 minutes of jogging or 45 minutes of brisk walking.
-To stay in balance and to boost your Activity Score, your Training frequency should be at 3-4 times a week.
+To stay in balance and to boost your activity score, your training frequency should be at 3-4 times a week.

 - You've reached your daily activity target 6-7 times in the past 7 days

-- You've gotten a sufficient amount of Medium+ activity on at least 4 days out of the past 7 days
+- You've gotten a sufficient amount of exercise on at least 4 days out of the past 7 days

 - The total amount of daily activity you've gotten over the past 7 days is sufficient